Installation

 If KDE support is enabled, KVIrc will have an option that makes all windows use a faded KDE desktop background image as background.
 Without KDE support you will be able to choose a fake background image and use it as background.
 (You can still choose your desktop wallpaper: this will (more-or-less) work in all the window managers).

-It is cool-looking but usually eats some memory when enabled.
+It is cool-looking but usually eats some memory and makes the executable slightly bigger, when enabled.
+Especially when moving objects around, CPU consumption may get high as well.

-You will not be able to use perl scripts inside KVIrc. - -DWITHOUT_PYTHON
+You will not be able to use Perl scripts inside of KVIrc.

-You will not be able to use python scripts inside KVIrc. - -DWITHOUT_IPC
+You will not be able to use python scripts inside of KVIrc.

 You will be not able to send remote commands to running KVIrc sessions: this basically means that every time you run the KVIrc executable, a new session will be started.